jeremy9959/Mathematics-for-Machine-Learning/chapters/03-probability.md

 The theoretical origin of the covariance matrix arises from the "multivariate normal distribution" which generalizes the one-dimensional normal distribution and the more general distribution of $n$ independent normal random variables.

-A more general multivariate gaussian can be constructed from a covariance matrix $D_{0}$, where
+A general multivariate gaussian can be constructed from a covariance matrix $D_{0}$, where
 $D_{0}$ is an $n\times n$,  symmetric, positive definite matrix like we considered in the chapter on principal component analysis.
 In this case, the probability that an $n$-dimensional vector $x$ lies in a set $U\subset \mathbf{R}^{n}$ is given by the integral